libgd/libgd/src/readme.txt

    text file from whatever scripting language you prefer to use, then invoke the interpreter.

-   These packages have not been updated to gd 1.6 as of this writing.
+   These packages have not been updated to gd 1.6.1 as of this writing.
-     * [19]tgd, by Bradley K. Sherman
+     * tgd, by Bradley K. Sherman
-     * [20]fly, by Martin Gleeson
+     * fly, by Martin Gleeson

+  What's new in version 1.6.1?

+   Version 1.6.1 incorporates superior PNG reading and writing code from Greg Roelofs, with minor modifications by Tom Boutell.
+Specifically, I altered his code to read non-palette images (converting them to palette images badly, by dithering them), and to tolerate palette images with types of transparency that gd doesn't actually support (it just ignores the advanced transparency features).
+Any bugs in this area are therefore my fault, not Greg's.

+   Unlike gd 1.6, users should have no trouble linking with gd 1.6.1 if they follow the instructions and install all of the pieces.
+However, _If you get undefined symbol errors, be sure to check for older versions of libpng in your library directories!_

   What's new in version 1.6?

    Version 1.6 features the following changes: